seth808rose/seth808rose/README.md

 ![pexels-francesco-ungaro-2835436](https://user-images.githubusercontent.com/69048387/124858225-82d94c00-df62-11eb-864e-2681fffc957c.jpg)

+- 🔭 I’m currently working on my Profile page
+- 🌱 I’m currently learning React
+- 👯 I’m looking to collaborate on open source
+- 🤔 I’m looking for help with finding a job
+- 💬 Ask me about ... my people skills
+- 📫 How to reach me: ...
+Just call on Tyrone!
+- 😄 Pronouns: Him/His
+- ⚡ Fun fact: ...
+I grew up in the South Pacific!

 <!--
 **seth808rose/seth808rose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Profile page
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with finding a job
-- 💬 Ask me about ...
+- 💬 Ask me about ... my people skills
 - 📫 How to reach me: ...
+Just call on Tyrone!
-- 😄 Pronouns: ...
+- 😄 Pronouns: Him/His
 - ⚡ Fun fact: ...
+I grew up in the South Pacific!
 -->